Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 enabled by the pre-processor logic in `drivers/builtin/include/mbedtls/config_psa.h` given `include/psa/crypto_config.h`.

+### Platform abstraction layer
+The PSA cryptography implementation is mostly written in portable C99 and builds and works out of the box on systems or platforms with support for the C standard library.

+The PSA cryptography implementation assumes the availability of the following C standard library functions:
+. memory functions: memcmp(), memcpy(), memset() and memmove() . string functions: strcmp(), strlen(), strncmp(), strncpy() and strstr()

+On another side, to ease the port of the library and its usage in an embedded context, the PSA cryptography implementation does not use directly some functions of the standard C library but rather their equivalent platform abstraction functions whose names are `psa_crypto_xyz` when the name of the standard function is `xyz`.
+These functions are:

+. dynamic memory allocation functions: psa_crypto_calloc(), psa_crypto_free()
+. formatted output functions: psa_crypto_printf(), psa_crypto_fprintf() and
+  psa_crypto_snprintf()
+. other functions: psa_crypto_setbuf()

+If the configuration option PSA_CRYPTO_STD_FUNCTIONS is enabled (default), these platform abstraction functions are just aliases to the corresponding standard C library functions.
+Otherwise, these platform abstraction functions have to be provided as part of the integration of the PSA cryptography library.

+More generally, if the configuration option PSA_CRYPTO_STD_FUNCTIONS is enabled the PSA cryptography library provides an implementation of most of the platform abstraction functions based on the functions of the standard C library (see include/psa/platform.h for more information).

 ## Updating the main branch

 The PSA-Crypto repository provides a reference implementation of the